Call 7 days a week for free advice

 Another great activity you can do whilst in Southampton is to go and ride on the Hythe Pier Railway, which is Britain’s oldest continuously operating electric pier train and has been given a certificate to that effect by the Guinness Book of World Records.

-The pier and surrounding area are accessible to visitors with mobility issues as there is accessible parking, ramp and level access along the pier.
+The pier and surrounding area are also accessible to visitors with mobility issues as there is accessible parking, ramp and level access along the pier.
 Wheelchair users can enjoy an open-top New Forest tour from the pier as well.

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.